-- Please, when you arrive at the sign at the end of the Boesmanskloof Hiking Trail or at the establishments sms, WhatsApp or call us to confirm that you are safe!.
+- Please, when you arrive at the sign at the end of the Boesmanskloof Hiking Trail or at the establishment SMS, WhatsApp, or call us to confirm that you are safe!.

 - We feel responsible for your safety (accidents do happen!!!)

-Please be so kind and give us a SMS that you are safe.
+Please be so kind and give us an SMS that you are safe.
 Accidents really happen and you're in a safe manner of our responsibility.